What is ERP?

 Proper Epicor ERP Hardware Sizing: Key to Maximizing the ERP Software

 ERP hardware consists of physical servers, computer processors, and storage media.
 It also includes the physical devices you use for product and material management.
-For starters, there are your barcode scanners, label printers, and other mobile scanners.
+There are your barcode scanners, label printers, and other mobile scanners, for starters.

-Hardware sizing, on the other hand, is the “measurement” of your hardware requirements.
-The amount of memory, disk space, CPU power, and network bandwidth are just to name a few.
+On the other hand, hardware sizing is the “measurement” of your hardware requirements.
+The amount of memory, disk space, CPU power, and network bandwidth are to name a few.

-That said, accurate hardware sizing is key to proper Epicor ERP implementation.
-If the hardware “size” is too large, you’ll end up wasting a lot of your resources.
-If it’s too small, it won’t be able to meet the computing and storage demands of your organization.
+If the hardware “size” is too large, you’ll end up wasting any of your resources.
+If it’s too small, it won’t be able to meet your organization’s computing and storage demands.
+That said, accurate hardware sizing is key to proper Epicor® ERP implementation.

-It’s also because of this that you need to factor in the number of ERP users in your firm.
+Because of this, you need to factor in the number of ERP users in your firm.
 The more users you have, the more data load they place on your network.
 So, the more users you have, the bigger your hardware needs to be.

 Also, note that sizing affects system response time.

 It’s much like how the number of internet users influences the speed of the service itself.
-It’s also comparable to how opening 10 Internet browser tabs can consume up to 3 GB of RAM in a standard computer.
-The more RAM you consume, the slower a device’s response would be.
+It’s also comparable to how opening 10 Internet browser tabs can consume up to 3 GB of RAM in a standard computer: the more RAM you consume, the slower a device’s response.